bedops/bedops/docs/content/revision-history.rst

   * :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
 This requires more runtime memory than the default build.
 The pertinent variables can be modified through the make system without changing source.

 * :ref:`bedmap <bedmap>`

+  * Automatically use --faster option when --exact is used as the overlap criterion, or if the input files are formatted as Starch, no fully-nested elements exist, and the overlap criterion supports --faster (--bp-ovr, --exact, --range).

   * Performance of :code:`bedmap` tool improved, doing the same work in **86.7%** of the time of all previous versions.

   * :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
 This requires more runtime memory than the default build.
 The pertinent variables can be modified through the make system without changing source.